fred4jupiter/github-action-example/README.md

 # github-action-example

-Example for using the maven version update github action.
+Example for using the [maven-version-update-action](https://github.com/fred4jupiter/maven-version-update-action) github action.